Weobley High School

 - Key rules will be reinforced whenever possible by acknowledging pupils who are following them

-- The teacher will set clear objectives and will give instructions through simple, direct language.
+- Staff will set clear objectives and will give instructions through simple, direct language

 - Regular liaison with parents and other agencies

-Pupils will be expected to follow two Codes of Conduct: `The School Code of Conduct’ governing behaviour around school and, `The Classroom Code of Conduct’ which particularly relates to behaviour in lessons.
+Pupils will be expected to follow two Codes of Conduct: `The Behaviour Code’ governing behaviour around school and, `The Learning Ethos’ which particularly relates to attitudes to learning in lessons.
 It was drawn up in consultation with pupils, parents/carers and school staff.

 Support Systems for Staff